garrandall/popular-music-data/tracks/suicidal-ynw-melly-juice-wrld.md

 Your love is suicidal
 For me, your love is suicidal
-To me, your love is suicidal (Ooh)
+To me, your love is suicidal (Oh)
 To me, your love is suicidal

-I'm sippin' Hennessy-'y-'y, ooh
+I'm sippin' Hennessy-'y-'y, oh
-I'm sippin' Hennessy-'y-'y, ooh
+I'm sippin' Hennessy-'y-'y, oh
 I don't wanna lose my conscience
 Drinkin' all this Hennessy
 But, baby, you took control of me